 Once you do that the following options appear in the left sidebar:

 You can, therefore, display a "Secondary progress" in percentage or in dynamic data, and then further adjust it from the slider or by inserting the increment value in the corresponding box:

 Add as many nodes as you want at this step.
-In the below example we have five nodes, and the secondary progress value is "three", meaning that it will be shown for the first three nodes:
+In the below example we have five nodes, and the secondary progress increment value is "three", meaning that it will be shown for the first three nodes:

 If you want to customize your "Progress Bar" element even further, you can do so by accessing the "Currently styling" options of the left sidebar.